UCL-CloudLabs/Docker-sample/README.md

 `sudo iptables -A INPUT -i eth0 -p tcp --dport 3838 -j ACCEPT`

+- The network rules will normally be lost if the machine reboots.
+They can be saved to a file using `iptables-save` and automatically reloaded at reboot [using the `iptables-persistent` package](https://www.thomas-krenn.com/en/wiki/Saving_Iptables_Firewall_Rules_Permanently#iptables-persistent_for_Debian.2FUbuntu).
+The file can also be monitored for unexpected changes using the `auditctl` and `ausearch` commands.

 - After changing the configuration file, shiny-server has to be restarted with:
 `sudo systemctl restart shiny-server`